 Our common stock is quoted on the OTCQB market under the symbol "BRTX."
-We have applied to list our common stock and the Class A Warrants being sold in this offering on The NASDAQ Capital Market under the symbols "BRTX" and "BRTXW", respectively.
-No assurance can be given that our application will be approved.
-We have not applied, and will not apply, to list the Class B Warrants being sold in this offering on The NASDAQ Capital Market or any other market or exchange.
-On October 14, 2015, the last reported sale price of our common stock on the OTCQB market was \$5.45 per share.
+We have not applied, and will not apply, to have the warrants being sold in this offering quoted on the OTCQB market or any other market or exchange.
+On November 3, 2015, the last reported sale price of our common stock on the OTCQB market was \$4.75 per share.